-Other aspects you may want to consider for section as part of your instructions for use:
+Other aspects you may want to consider for the section as part of your instructions for use:

 - Using the software: walkthrough guide to explain functionalities including screenshots and links to helpful websites

-- Description of algorithm for machine-learning based medical devices
+- Description of the algorithm for machine-learning based medical devices

 - Description of alternative devices or services